boazbk/tcs/lec_08_uncomputability.md

 If we can't even give a certification algorithm that a program correctly computes the parity function, how can we ever be assured that a program does what it is supposed to do?
 The key insight is that while it is impossible to certify that a _general_ program conforms with a specification, it is possible to write a program in the first place in a way that will make it easier to certify.
 As a trivial example, if you write a program without loops, then you can certify that it halts.
-Also, while it might not be possible to certify that an _artbirary_ program computes the parity function, it is quite possible to write a particular program $P$ for which we can mathematically _prove_ that $P$ computes the parity.
+Also, while it might not be possible to certify that an _arbitrary_ program computes the parity function, it is quite possible to write a particular program $P$ for which we can mathematically _prove_ that $P$ computes the parity.
 In fact, writing programs or algorithms and providing proofs for their correctness is what we do all the time in algorithms research.

 The field of _software verification_ is concerned with verifying that given programs satisfy certain conditions.
-These conditions can be that the program computes a certain function, that it never writes into a dangeours memory location, that is respects certain invariants, and others.
+These conditions can be that the program computes a certain function, that it never writes into a dangerous memory location, that is respects certain invariants, and others.
 While the general tasks of verifying this may be uncomputable, researchers have managed to do so for many interesting cases, especially if the program is written in the first place in a formalism or programming language that makes verification easier.
 That said, verification, especially of large and complex programs, remains a highly challenging task in practice as well, and the number of programs that have been formally proven correct is still quite small.
 Moreover, even phrasing the right theorem to prove (i.e., the specification) if often a highly non-trivial endeavor.